MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 ![CoE Starter Kit Power BI dashboard](media/pb-1.PNG "CoE Starter Kit Power BI dashboard")

-## Which dashboard to download?
+## Which dashboard to use?

-You can get the CoE Power BI dashboard by downloading the CoE Starter Kit compressed file ([aka.ms/CoeStarterKitDownload](https://aka.ms/CoeStarterKitDownload)). **Extract the zip file** after downloading - it contains two Power BI template files, one for connecting to Dataverse with **Import** and one for connecting to Dataverse with **DirectQuery**.
+You can get the CoE Power BI dashboard by downloading the CoE Starter Kit compressed file ([aka.ms/CoeStarterKitDownload](https://aka.ms/CoeStarterKitDownload)). **Extract the zip file** after downloading - it contains two Power BI template files, one for connecting to Dataverse with the **Dataverse** connector and one for connecting to Dataverse with **Common Data Service (Legacy**) connector.

-- You can use the **Import_yyyyMMdd.pbit** file if you have installed the CoE Starter Kit in a Production environment.
-Data is cached in the Power BI service and imported on a scheduled interval.
+- You can use the **Legacy_CoEDashboard_yyyyMMdd.pbit** file if you have installed the CoE Starter Kit in a Production environment.
+This uses the earlier version of the Dataverse connector in Power BI.
+Use this connector for large datasets that are greater than 80 MB.
-- You must use **DirectQuery_yyyyMMdd.pbit** if you have installed the CoE Starter Kit in a Dataverse for Teams environment (those don't support Import).
-You can use **DirectQuery** if you have installed the CoE Starter Kit in a Production Environment, if enforcing the Dataverse security model is important.
-The maximum size limit for query results is 80 MB, so depending on the size of your tenant you may hit limits.
+- You must use **Dataverse_CoEDashboard_yyyyMMdd.pbit** if you have installed the CoE Starter Kit in a Dataverse for Teams environment (those don't support Import).
+You can use **Dataverse_yyyyMMdd.pbit** if you have installed the CoE Starter Kit in a Production Environment, if your dataset is smaller than 80 MB.

 Learn more: